Envirometrix/PredictiveSoilMapping/main.md

 3. Model fitting and validation (building rules by overlay, model fitting and cross-validation).

-4. Predictions and generation of (currently best-possible) final maps (applying the rules).
+4. Prediction and generation of (currently best-possible) final maps (applying the rules).

 5. Archiving and distribution of maps (usually via soil geographical